kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/events.md

 ## Event Topics (Kafka)

 In distributed mode, each run creates its own event topic named based on the run ID and pipeline name.
 This ensures that the Publisher for a given run only sees events for its own documents.
+Because Workers and Indexers are long-running processes that serve multiple runs over their lifetime, a document's `run_id` is the mechanism that routes its events to the correct Publisher — enabling multiple concurrent Runner invocations to share the same Worker and Indexer pool without their accounting interfering with each other.
+See [Long-Running Workers and Indexers]({{< relref "docs/operations/deployment" >}}) for the full operational pattern.

 When `kafka.events` is set to `false` in the config, event messages are not sent to Kafka.
 This is appropriate only in streaming mode (no Runner) where run completion tracking is not needed.